EnginePAT/LabOS-Agarta/README.md

 # LabOS Agarta
-A Unix like operating system written in x86 assembly, C totally from scratch.
+A Unix like operating system written in x86 assembly and C, completely from scratch.